tyler274/rummage/docs/commander/02_game_state.md

 ## Overview

 The Game State Management module is responsible for tracking and maintaining the complete state of a Commander game.
-It serves as the central source of truth for all game data and coordinates the interactions between other modules.
+It serves as the central source of truth for all game data and coordinates the interactions between other modules, ensuring rules compliance according to the Magic: The Gathering Comprehensive Rules section 903.

 ## Core Components